System maintenance is scheduled from 1 a.m.–4 p.m. on Saturday, May 30, 2015.

 Please read the student brochure, TSI Assessment, (PDF will open in a new window) for answers to these frequently asked questions:

-Yes, several study guide options are available.
+Yes, two official study guide options are available free of charge.

 The cost of the test is $29.